PlaidCloud/website/content/en/docs/concepts/services-networking/ingress.md

 ### Resource backends {#resource-backend}

-A `Resource` backend is an ObjectRef to another Kubernetes resource within the same namespace as the Ingress object.
+A `Resource` backend is an ObjectRef to another PlaidCloud resource within the same namespace as the Ingress object.
 A `Resource` is a mutually exclusive setting with Service, and will fail validation if both are specified.
 A common usage for a `Resource` backend is to ingress data to an object storage backend